panda15963/aiWeb3/README.md

-git merge --squash branchName # Merge a branch into the current branch and squash all of the commits into a single commit git merge --strategy=ours branchName # Merge a branch into the current branch using the "ours" merge strategy git merge --strategy-option=theirs branchName # Merge a branch into the current branch using the "theirs" merge strategy
+git merge --squash branchName # Merge a branch into the current branch and squash all of the commits into a single commit git merge --strategy=ours branchName # Merge a branch into the current branch using the "ours" merge strategy git merge --strategy-option=theirs branchName # Merge a branch into the current branch using the "theirs" merge strategy git add . # Add all files to the staging area git add -u # Add modified and deleted files to the staging area git add -A # Add all files to the staging area git commit -m "commit message" # Commit all files in the staging area git commit -am "commit message" # Commit all files in the staging area git commit --amend # Amend the last commit git commit --no-verify # Commit all files in the staging area without running the pre-commit hooks git commit --no-verify -m "commit message" # Commit all files in the staging area without running the pre-commit hooks git reset --soft HEAD~1 # Undo the last commit and move the changes back to the staging area git reset --mixed HEAD~1 # Undo the last commit and move the changes back to the working directory git reset --hard HEAD~1 # Undo the last commit and remove the changes from the working directory
 ```

 ## Solution